Wenhu line

 The Wenhu or Brown line (code BR) is a metro line in Taipei operated by Taipei Metro, named after the districts it connects: Wenshan and Neihu.
 It is an automated medium-capacity rubber-tyred metro line and is 25.1 km long, serving a total of 24 stations located in 7 districts in Taipei, of which 22 are elevated and 2 underground.
 As of April 2022, the line transports an average of approximately 140,000 passengers daily.

 The Wenshan section began revenue service on 28 March 1996, as the Muzha line.
 The Neihu section began revenue service on 4 July 2009.
-The Wenhu line was named the Muzha–Neihu line, colloquially shortened as the Zhahu line, until 8 October 2009.
+The Wenhu line was then named the Muzha–Neihu line, colloquially shortened as the Zhahu line, until 8 October 2009, when it adopted the current name, short for Wenshan-Neihu line.
 This was the first metro line to be constructed in Taipei and it is the only line without train approaching melody.

 History

 Construction of the Wenshan line began in December 1988 at a cost of NT$42.6 billion.
 It was plagued by controversy, cost overruns and technical problems from its development up to a few years after its opening.
 Originally slated to commence passenger service in December 1991, its revenue operation was repeatedly delayed up to 28 March 1996 owing to numerous accidents.
 Public confidence was shaken as incidents of lightning strikes, computer failures, two instances of rolling stock derailment and catching fire each were reported during the testing phase.
 In 1999, cracks were found on the elevated pillars forcing the line to shut down temporarily.

 One of the largest suppliers for the system, Matra, which supplied the VAL 256 rolling stock and electrical systems for the line sued the Department of Rapid Transit Systems of the Taipei City Government for costs overruns claiming to have resulted from the latter failing to provide the necessary infrastructure to build the line.
 Subsequently, the company pulled out of the operation of the line in 1994.
 Chen Shui Bian, then Mayor of Taipei declared that progress and operation of the line would continue despite the walkout in the now-popular catchphrase "馬特拉不拉，我們自己拉" (lit: If Matra doesn't pull, we'd pull it ourselves).
 After a 12-year-long legal tussle, in 2005, Matra was awarded NT$1.6 billion (approx. US$50 million) in damages by the Supreme Court of the Republic of China.

 Services on the Wenshan line began with two-car operation of the VAL 256 coupled together.
 Eventually, increasing patronage on the system led to operation in four-car configurations.
 The opening of Maokong Gondola in 2007 have also boosted passenger numbers travelling on the line to Taipei Zoo for transfer.